AfanVibrant/Afan_SAME70_uC-OS3/README.md

   - Downloading Windows Build Tool: xpack-windows-build-tools-4.2.1-2-win32-x64.
   - Downloading Windows Debug Tool: xpack-openocd-0.11.0-1-win32-x64.
   - Unzip all needed tools as mentioned before.
   - From Help directory you can get more details of setting up development environments.
+  - Rename downloaded project name from Afan_SAME70_xxx to Afan SAME70 xxx(replace '_' by space).
+  - Import Afan SAME70 BSP to your Eclipse IDE first before import other RTOS project.

 ## Project Debugging